 Steve Leonard, MSN'98, serves patients in long-term care facilities in Western Kentucky through his private practice, Leonard Health Services.
 He has similar patients in Middle Tennessee as well as those who are homebound (2020).

 Susan Lewis, MSN'98, is lead author of "Elective Induction of Labor or Expectant Management: Outcomes among Nulliparous Women with Uncomplicated Pregnancies," published in February 2022 in the Journal of Midwifery & Women's Health .
 She was inducted as a fellow of the American College of Nurse-Midwives in May.
 Susan was featured in a December 2017 Patient Daily story about her work to improve maternal outcomes at Vanderbilt University Medical Center.

-Rene Love, MSN'98, DNP'10, PMC'12, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022, and was named associate dean for academic affairs—graduate clinical education at the University of Florida College of Nursing in Gainesville, starting in February 2020.
+Rene Love, MSN'98, DNP'10, PMC'12, presented at the National Organization of Nurse Practitioner Faculties conference in April 2022, and was inducted as a fellow by the American Academy of Nursing in October.
+She was named associate dean for academic affairs—graduate clinical education at the University of Florida College of Nursing in Gainesville, starting in February 2020.
 She received a grant from the Health Resources and Service Administration in October 2018, funding a partnership between the University of Arizona and MHC Healthcare, to increase the pool of psychiatric-mental health nurse practitioner doctor of nursing practice graduates able to assist patients with opioid use disorder.
-She was named a fellow of the American Association of Nurse Practitioners in 2015, and is a member-at-large of the National Organization of Nurse Practitioner Faculties board of directors.
+Rene was named a fellow of the American Association of Nurse Practitioners in 2015, and is a member-at-large of NONPF's board of directors.

 Diane Rockwell Merrill, MSN'98, presented "Lung Cancer Screening," at the American Association of Nursing Practitioners conference in June 2019.